blee2013/employee-tracker/README.md

 # Acceptance Criteria
 GIVEN a command-line application that accepts user input WHEN I start the application
-THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
+THEN I am presented with the following options:
+* view all departments
+* view all roles
+* view all employees
+* add a department
+* add a role
+* add an employee
+* update an employee role

-WHEN I choose to view all departments
+## view all departments
-THEN I am presented with a formatted table showing department names and department ids WHEN I choose to view all roles
+a formatted table showing:
+ * department names
+ * department ids

+## view all roles
+* job title
+* role id
-THEN I am presented with the job title, role id, the department that role belongs to, and the salary for that role WHEN I choose to view all employees
+* the department that role belongs to
+* salary for that role

+## view all employees

+employee data:
+* including employee ids
+* first names
+* last names
+* job titles
+* departments
+* salaries
-THEN I am presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to
+* managers that the employees report to

-WHEN I choose to add a department
+## add a department

+prompted to:
-THEN I am prompted to enter the name of the department and that department is added to the database WHEN I choose to add a role
+* enter the name of the department &
-THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database WHEN I choose to add an employee
-THEN I am prompted to enter the employee’s first name, last name, role, and manager and that employee is added to the database
+* that department is added to the database
-WHEN I choose to update an employee role
-THEN I am prompted to select an employee to update and their new role and this information is updated in the database

-As the image illustrates, your schema should contain the following three tables:

-# Department

 * id: INT PRIMARY KEY

-* name: VARCHAR(30) to hold department name
+* names: VARCHAR(30) to hold department name

-# Role
+## add a role
+prompted to enter:
+* the name
+* salary
+* department for the role &
+that role is added to the database

 * id: INT PRIMARY KEY